bishopspress....Relief Prints by Georges B. Bishop

 Living much of my life in Kansas, I became acquainted and friends with a few of the original "Prairie Printmakers"; among them Lloyd C. Foltz, Charlie Capps, Clarence Hotvedt, Leo Meissner, Ted Hawkins, William Dickerson, and M.R.
 Bebb, who gave me enthusiastic encouragement.

-Only a few impressions of each print shown here were printed at the time.
-After 30 years I am returning to my first endeavor, the woodcut and the wood engraving.
+Most of the prints shown here were executed between 1963 and 1972 and only a few impressions of each were printed at the time.
+After 30 years I have returned to my first endeavor, the woodcut and the wood engraving.
 Over the years a number of my blocks have split, warped or developed cracks and needed to be repaired before the rest of the editions could be run.
-Sadly, quite a few were beyond repair and had to be discarded.
+Quite a few were beyond repair and have been discarded.
 On these pages are the ones that survived.
-Now that my printmaking studio is almost set up again, I hope to be adding new work in the future, so bookmark this website and check back often to see what new work may have been added.
+Now that my printmaking studio is set up again, I will be adding new work in the near future, so bookmark my website and check back to see what has been added.

 Georges B. Bishop 'busy at work!'